Statutory Rape Defense by Waukesha Law Firm

-- First degree sexual assault of a child is a class B felony punishable by up to 60 years in prison.
+- First degree sexual assault of a child causing no injury is a Class B felony punishable by up to 60 years in prison

 A felony conviction is possible if sexual intercourse did not occur – touching sexually with clothes on constitutes as the same punishable offense.

 Second degree assault of a child involves a legal adult and a minor age 13 through 15.